China-LiuXiaopeng/BraTS-DMFNet/README.md

 # 3D DMFNet for Real-time Brain Tumor Segmentation

 This repository is the work of "3D Dilated Multi-Fiber Network for Real-time Brain Tumor Segmentation in MRI".
-You could click the Link to access the [paper](https://arxiv.org/pdf/1904.03355.pdf).
+You could click the link to access the [paper](https://arxiv.org/pdf/1904.03355.pdf).
 The Multimodal Brain Tumor Dataset (2018) could be acquired from [here](https://www.med.upenn.edu/sbia/brats2018.html).

 ## Dilated multi-fiber Network